cristiangaby112/cristiangaby112/README.md

 - 📄 Know about my experiences on my [Resume]()

-- ⚡ Fun fact: **I am a curious person, self-taught and looking to grow as a professional**
+- ⚡ Fun fact: **I am passionate about programming, always looking for new challenges.**

 <hr/>